 The Indiana law, because of lessons learned from the pilot, covers a great deal of ground.
 Some aspects of the pilot program have been streamlined, but much has been rolled forward.
 In Indiana, legitimate telemedicine will be restricted to secure video conferencing, store-and-forward audio (intended for consultations), and remote patient monitoring technology.
 Simply picking up the phone, using email or an online chat, or using other remote technologies will not qualify.

 Telemedicine will no doubt bring many good things to Indiana.
-But the risks that exist in all medicine will still be there: failure to diagnose, misdiagnosis, medication errors, and other examples of malpractice will continue to occur.
+But the risks that exist in all medicine will still be there: failure to diagnose, misdiagnosis, medication errors, and other examples of medical malpractice will continue to occur.
 Despite the best intentions and well-meaning regulations, it’s possible that some of these problems could happen more frequently via telehealth systems.
-Indiana’s legal community has already been thinking about these issues for some time.

-If you have been harmed because of a medical error during or in conjunction with a telemedicine session, contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you have been harmed because of a medical error during or in conjunction with a telemedicine session, contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.